jpype-project/jpype/doc/userguide.rst

 Inner Classes
 -------------

-For the most part, inner classes can be used like normal classesm, with thw following differences :
+For the most part, inner classes can be used like normal classes, with the following differences :

 - Inner classes in java natively use $ to separate the outer class from